Esri/arcgis-experience-builder-sdk-resources/samples/widgets/statistic-client-side-output/README.md

 ## How it works

 In `setting.tsx`, use `DataSourceSelector` to allow the user to select an origin data source.
-Next declare the output data source inside `onChange` callback of `DataSourceSelector`.
+Next, declare the output data source inside `onChange` callback of `DataSourceSelector`.

 ```ts
 // Let framework know which data source current widget is using and which data source current widget is the output.